 Zac Efron and Vanessa Hudgens of High School Musical, who dated in real life, caught a bit of flak for such terrible things as making out on the beach and letting it be known that they were *gasp* possibly doing things of a more intimate nature.
 Seeing as how they were pretty much a perfectly-normal couple in their mid-twenties, it was all a little ridiculous.
 They have both politely but firmly explained this.
 Repeatedly.

 Hudgens' multiple nude photo scandals, however, are a far straighter example.
 On top of the usual outcry about a kid-friendly actress posing naked, there were also concerns about Vanessa's age when she took the pictures — while she's in her early twenties now, she was about 17 or 18 when the first High School Musical film came out, which is also around when some of the photos (at least the first batch of them) are believed to have been made.
 Of course, the fact that the photos weren't made for public consumption is pretty much lost on the Moral Guardians.
-In addition, the leaks of said photos probably helped Hudgens break out of her Disney type casting more easily than her High School Musical co-stars — she's since taken roles in films like Sucker Punch and Spring Breakers and in a Hollywood Bowl production of RENTnote For those curious, she played Mimi in that production, all of which have her dressed in provocative outfits (and in the case of Spring Breakers, doing nude scenes), and she's done several sexy photo shoots for fitness and fashion magazines.
+In addition, the leaks of said photos probably helped Hudgens break out of her Disney type casting more easily than her High School Musical co-stars — she's since taken roles in films like Sucker Punch and Spring Breakers and the role of Mimi in a Hollywood Bowl production of RENT, all of which have her dressed in provocative outfits (and in the case of Spring Breakers, doing nude scenes), and she's done several sexy photo shoots for fitness and fashion magazines.